mrrusof/snippets/java/oca8/ch4/README.md

 - What are the rules for assignment of primitive types?
   - Why is `byte task() { return 1+1; }` legal and `byte task() { byte b = 1; return b+b; }` is illegal?
-- Does default package access correspond to protected rule for package access?

 ## Syntax of method declaration